 And how's this for a scary stat: People who eat high intakes of refined carbohydrates, like most Americans, have been found to have up to three times the risk of dying from an inflammatory disease.

-Holly Phillips, MD, author of
+Holly Phillips, MD, author of The Exhaustion Breakthrough

 The Problem: Completely devoid of nutrients, this childhood favorite actually carries a warning label in Europe that reads, "May have an adverse effect on activity and attention in children."
 This is largely because of chemical called Red #40, an ingredient link to hyperactivity.
 "Most boxes contain more than 10 milligrams of artificial food dyes, artificial flavors, and a preservative called BHA, which has been deemed a 'reasonably anticipated human carcinogen' by the U.S. Department of Health and Human Services' National Toxicology Program," Dr. Phillips points out.